shikokuchuo/mirai/README.md

 only a single connection to the local server queue.
 This then connects in turn to the nodes running on remote servers.

+The active queue will automatically adjust to the number of servers actually connected.
+Hence it is possible to dynamically scale up or down the number of server nodes (limited by the number of nodes initially specified).

 To reset all connections and revert to default behaviour:

 ``` r